Me watching an exciting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 Again an entertaining visit to this property!
 My friends Anne and Ivar Bjurner were simply thrilled.
 We tasted Belle Brise in vintages 2013-2012-2011-2010-2005 and Armagnac in vintages 1979 and 1964.

-2013 Belle Brise was very, very cherry with grated chocolate, incredibly seductive and sublime, velvety and delicate.
-Fabulous effort for the vintage and better than many famous wines on Right Bank and Left as well.
+2013 Belle Brise was cherry with grated chocolate, incredibly seductive and sublime, velvety and delicate.
+Fabulous effort for the vintage and better than many famous wines on Right Bank and Left.
 93p.

 2012 Belle Brise had the same style as 2012, was as aromatic and seductive, maybe slightly less intense.
 92-93p.

-2011 Belle Brise had an incredibly intense nose of black cherries, silky fruit and tannin, finesse and elegance.
+2011 Belle Brise had an incredibly intense nose of black cherries, silky fruit, tannin, finesse, and elegance.
 Great complexity and length here.
 Very classy and stylish wine.
 93+p.

-2010 Belle Brise was a fantastic treat with excellent and incredibly intense black cherries, a sophisticated palate with a fat velvety texture, perfect ripeness of silky fruit and tannin, stunning complexity, structure and length.
+2010 Belle Brise was a fantastic treat with excellent and incredibly intense black cherries, a sophisticated palate with a fat velvety texture, perfect silky fruit and tannin ripeness, stunning complexity, structure, and length.
 What an achievement!
-Imho Belle Brise rivals Le Pin and many other top names in this vintage.
+Imho Belle Brise rivals Le Pin and other top names in this vintage.
 96+p.

 2005 Belle Brise had an extraordinary nose of black cherries, truffles, fabulous complexity, excellent structure and depth, perfect ripeness of fruit and tannin, and immense finish.
 Less fat tannin than 2010, but what a wine.
 95-96p.